NathanKr/python-logger-playground/README.md

 And what if we want to see in root log just part of the modules log , we simply set these module log level to e.g. Warning or Error , this is easy by putting this in config.py

 <h2>log utils</h2>
-i have added in log_utils directory a small helper function called args_to_string which can be used to preaty print the function argument. you can use it with logger
+i have added in log_utils directory a small helper function called args_to_string which can be used to preaty print the function arguments. you can use it with logger